manwaring/lambda-wrapper/README.md

   headers: { [name: string]: string }; // headers param payload as key-value pairs
   testRequest: boolean; // indicates if this is a test request, based on presence of headers matching 'Test-Request' or process.env.TEST_REQUEST_HEADER
-  auth: any; // auth context from custom authorizer success(payload?: any): void; // returns 200 status with payload invalid(errors?: string[]): void; // returns 400 status with errors redirect(url: string): void; // returns 302 redirect with new url error(error?: any): void; // returns 500 status with error
+  auth: any; // auth context from custom authorizer success(payload?: any, replacer?: (this: any, key: string, value: any) => any): void; // returns 200 status with payload invalid(errors?: string[]): void; // returns 400 status with errors redirect(url: string): void; // returns 302 redirect with new url error(error?: any): void; // returns 500 status with error